aabmets/proof-frog-ide-plugin/README.md

-# proof-frog-ide-plugin
-ProofFrog DSL Plugin for JetBrains IDE-s
+# ProofFrog Plugin for JetBrains IDE-s

+## Description
+**[ProofFrog](https://github.com/ProofFrog/ProofFrog)** is a work-in-progress tool for verifying cryptographic game-hopping proofs.
+All security properties in ProofFrog are written via pairs of indistinguishable games.

+This plugin provides syntax highlighting, annotations, code completion, and other features
+for the ProofFrog [Domain Specific Language](https://en.wikipedia.org/wiki/Domain-specific_language), which is described in detail in the [thesis paper](https://dspacemainprd01.lib.uwaterloo.ca/server/api/core/bitstreams/b0056349-bcb8-4d69-8b45-dd3808e945d0/content).

+## Development

 This plugin must be developed with IntelliJ IDEA IDE (Community or Ultimate).
 Development of this plugin requires the following plugins from the IDE marketplace: